gradle/gradle/design-docs/features/faster-builds/faster-test-execution-startup/README.md

 - Uses the current Java plugin
 - Has many projects
-- Has a small number of source files per project
+- Has reasonable number of test classes per project
 - Has JUnit tests

 Use this build in a performance test that: